Costa Rica Real Estate-Homes-Vacation-Investment

 National Parks, National Wildlife Refuges and National or Biological Reserves

-In 1970 the Costa Ricans formed a national park system that has won worldwide admiration where many of the treasures of Costa Rica can be found.
+In that year the Costa Ricans formed a national park system that has won worldwide admiration where many of the treasures of Costa Rica can be found.
 In this effort to preserve much of Costa Rica’s natural beauty and surroundings, over 25% of the country’s land has been set aside and turned into protective parks, refuges and reserves.
 10% of land, once compared to Eden, has been designated for Costa Rica's 26 national parks.
 An additional 17% has been legally declared and set aside for the country's 58 wildlife refuges, 32 protected zones, 15 wetland areas/mangroves, 11 forest reserves and 8 biological reserves.
 In total, there are 12 conservation regions that protect the distinctive and diverse natural habitats found throughout the country.

 The careful tourist can view spectacular scenery with a choice of mountains, volcanoes, waterfalls, rapids, cloud forest, rainforest, beaches, and much, much more.
 Amidst these incomparable land and marine areas live thousands of species of mammals, birds, fish, reptiles, amphibians, butterflies and insects, who co-exist naturally in their habitats.